dillonkearns/elm-pages/examples/docs/content/docs.md

 You can do all those things with `elm-pages`, but using the core building blocks

 - The DataSources API lets you read from a file, parse frontmatter, and more. `elm-pages` helps you get the data.
-Where you get that data from, and what you do with it are up to you.
+- The data you get from any of those data sources is just typed Elm data.
+You decide what it means and how to use it.

 The goal of `elm-pages` is to get nicely typed data from the right sources (HTTP, files, structured formats like JSON, markdown, etc.), and get that data to the right places in order to build an optimized site with good SEO.

+## File Structure

+With `elm-pages`, you don't define the central `Main.elm` entrypoint.
+That's defined under the hood by `elm-pages`.

+It builds your app for you from these special files that you define:

+#### `Shared.elm`

+Must expose

+- `template : SharedTemplate Msg Model StaticData msg`
+- `Msg` - global `Msg`s across the whole app, like toggling a menu in the shared header view
+- `Model` - shared state that persists between page navigations.
+This `Shared.Model` can be accessed by Page Templates.
+- `SharedMsg` (todo - this needs to be documented better.
+Consider whether there could be an easier way to wire this in for users, too)

+#### `Site.elm`

+Must expose

+- `config : SiteConfig StaticData`

+#### `Document.elm`

+Defines the types for your applications view.
+Must expose

+- A type called `Document msg` (must have exactly one type variable)
+- `map : (msg1 -> msg2) -> Document msg1 -> Document msg2`

+- `static/index.js` - same as previous `beta-index.js`
+- `static/style.css` - same as previous `beta-style.css`

 ## File-Based Routing

+`elm-pages` gives you a router based on the Elm modules in your `src/Page` folder.

+There

 ### Example routes